-Scorecards: Players will not exchange scorecards before or after the round.
+Scorecards: Players may resume exchanging scorecards before or after the round.
 Entering scores into PBCGA Mobile App (Electronic Scoring) on the course is allowed and strongly encouraged.

 Scoring Area: After the round, players will enter the designated scoring area.
 Players will then verbally go over their hole-by-hole scores until there is agreement on each score.
 Finally, each player will verbally sign off on (attest) their official score.
-The scorecards will never be exchanged prior to exiting the scoring area, the scorecards will be dropped in a box which will only be accessed by a Committee member if necessary.
 The following Modified Rule is in effect until further notice:

 WHEN THE SCORECARD IS RETURNED: A player’s scorecard is deemed returned (no changes allowed to scorecard) once the player verbally acknowledges the scores posted to the PBCGA electronic scoring system and leaves the clubhouse or parking lot.

 Scoreboards: Used at limited events.
 E-scoring, the PBCGA Mobile App and PBCGA.org to scores on the PBCGA website will be emailed to all players.

 Electronic Scoring: E-scoring using the PBCGA Mobile App (downloaded on smart phones) is encouraged.
 Verbal confirmation (signing) of the scorecard is required after the round.